Get a free, no obligation personal loan quote with rates as low as 9.90%

 When you take out a payday loan, you’ll have until your next payday to cover the full balance, usually two weeks.

-Unfortunately, once the payment due date arrives, many Canadians are unable to pay it back due to their usual monthly obligations and lack of savings.
+Unfortunately, once the payment due date arrives, many borrowers are unable to pay it back due to their usual monthly obligations and lack of savings.
 Borrowers end up incurring more interest charges and fees, which makes it harder to pay off.
 That’s when the cycle starts and sometimes doesn’t stop.

 When Should You Seek Help For Your Debt Problems?

 Payday loans are generally going to be for a small amount, so paying them off using whatever money you can gather is likely the easiest way of breaking the cycle.
-However, we’re aware that this is not always an option for everyone.
+However, this is not always an option for everyone.
 After all, financial situations vary from person to person.
-As such, it’s best to get a jump start on the process and talk to a financial advisor or credit counsellor before the situation worsens and bankruptcy comes within the realm of possibilities.

 Payday Loan Debt Relief FAQs